sethkbelt/sethkbelt/README.md

-Hi, I am Seth Konynenbelt, a student at GVSU.
-I created this GitHub to help me work with partners on code, track changes, but also for potential employers to view my code!
+Hi!
+My name is Seth Konynenbelt, a student at GVSU.
+I created this GitHub to help me work with partners on code, track changes, and have potential employers to view my code!

-I am a computer engineerin major interested in Embedded Engineering.
+I am a computer engineering major interested in Embedded Engineering.
 I enjoy working with both hardware and software.
-I know C, Java, Python, and MATLAB.
-I love working on personal project using a variety of Arduinos.
-I am currently working on finishing up a chess project with full AI for school and a motion sensor triggered LED light strip in my free time.
+I most enjoy
+C, VHDL, Python, and MATLAB.
+I am staying busy working on a custom hardware platform and virtual machine operating system for the Kria SoM.

 Reach me @ sethkbelts@gmail.com or 616-953-9786